Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Methodology

 \textbf{Graph Structure}.
-Graph neural networks have emerged as a profound architecture for learning graph data, efficaciously learning the node representations by encoding the graph topology and node feature simultaneously with message passing.
+Graph neural networks (GNNs) have emerged as a profound architecture for learning graph data.
+GNNs efficaciously learn the node representations by encoding the graph topology and node feature simultaneously with message passing.
 In this paper, we take GraphSAGE~\cite{hamilton2017inductive} as an example.
 For each layer of GraphSAGE, each node updates its embedding by aggregating the message within the neighborhood: